mipearson/webpack-rails/README.md

 * Sanity checks:
  * does our webpack binary exist?
  * does webpack.config.js exist?
+ * can we load the manifest? (in prod)
+ * can we talk to the webpack-dev-server (in dev)

 * Integration tests:
  * Ensure sprockets, webpack, react works with generated webpack.config.js

+## Ideas

+* Drive config via JSON, have webpack.config.js read same JSON?
+* Custom webpack-dev-server that exposes errors, stats, etc